steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 broadcasting with ``source->SetAllowBroadcast (true)`` and connect to the broadcast address.
 For the receivers, we choose the default ``0.0.0.0`` address obtained from ``Ipv4Address::GetAny ()`` and port 80 (to represent random HTTP traffic).
 The receiver binds to this address for socket listening.
-Everytime a packet is received we trigger a callback to the reference ``&simulation::
+Every time a packet is received we trigger a callback to the reference ``&simulation::
 ReceivePacket`` which takes the listening socket as an argument.
 This executes the respective member function of the reference ``&wifiBroadcast``.
 This